-- (1) A person must not, without a permit, use Council land or a road to: - (a) sell or display any goods or services; - (b) hand out advertising or promotional material for the purpose of soliciting sales, fundraising or collection activities; - (c) hand out election materials; - (d) promote social, charitable or religious causes including the display of signage; - (e) sell or advertise vehicles for sale; - (f) use vehicles to advertise premises where goods or services can be obtained from; or - (g) conduct mobile trading. - (2) The requirement to obtain a permit in this clause does not apply to: - (a) a member of Council staff, a person contracted by Council or an employee of a utility carrying out their duties; or - (b) a person or organisation who has any other form of consent, including a lease or a licence to use the Council land or the road.
+- (1) A person must not, without a permit, use Council land or a road to: - (a) sell or display any goods or services; - (b) hand out advertising or promotional material for the purpose of soliciting sales, fundraising or collection activities; - (c) hand out election materials; - (d) promote social, charitable or religious causes including the display of signage; - (e) sell or advertise vehicles for sale; or - (f) conduct mobile trading. - (2) The requirement to obtain a permit in this clause does not apply to: - (a) a member of Council staff, a person contracted by Council or an employee of a utility carrying out their duties; or - (b) a person or organisation who has any other form of consent, including a lease or a licence to use the Council land or the road.